It can be easy to forget that where we keep our money has consequences beyond our own saving potential.

 It does not invest its members’ money in stocks and shares, so many of the issues normally associated with ethical investment do not apply to it.
 In the last financial year, it donated more than £100,000 to support local community, educational and charitable initiatives.

-Its current account has no monthly fee and the interest on an arranged overdraft is 14.99 per cent, which is low compared to its competitors.
+Its Cumberland Plus Current Account has no monthly fee and the interest on an arranged overdraft is 14.99 per cent, which is low compared to its competitors.
+To be eligible, you must pay at least £750 per month into your account.

-For those who want to support local credit unions, the Engage current account acts like a bank account, but is run by credit unions, supporting local communities and those who might otherwise be unable to open a bank account.
-There are some fees on the account, which includes a “monthly maintenance fee” of £2, charges for cash withdrawals (75 pence on the classic account) and international purchases (£1 plus 2 per cent of the transaction).
+The Engage current account acts like a bank account, but is run by credit unions, supporting local communities and those who might otherwise be unable to open a bank account.
+It is free to open for anyone over the age of 16.
+There are some fees on the account, which include a “monthly maintenance fee” of £2, charges for cash withdrawals (75 pence on the classic account) and international purchases (£1 plus 2 per cent of the transaction).
 There is also no overdraft facility, which reflects its responsible lending policy.

-The scheme does offer cashback on spending with supported partners, however, including Marks and Spencer, Argos, Pizza Express, Debenhams, New Look and B&Q. While funds are segregated, they aren’t part of the UK compensation scheme.
+The scheme offers cashback on spending with supported partners, including Marks and Spencer, Argos, Pizza Express, Debenhams, New Look and B&Q. While your funds are ring-fenced, they aren’t part of the UK compensation scheme.

 However, it is worth noting that despite its longstanding opposition to fossil fuels, in March 2021 Starling accepted funding from Qatar’s sovereign wealth fund.
 The fund was set up in 2005 to invest Qatar’s substantial oil and natural gas revenues around the world.